You should also consult with a dean at the College to discuss your possible plans during a leave of absence.

 Refer to the Refund and Withdrawal Policy for more details.

-To determine how Brown’s charges may be amended according to the date of your leave, please refer to the Refund Policy published by the Bursar’s Office.
+To determine how Brown’s charges may be amended according to the date of your leave, please refer to the Refund Policy published by Student Financial Services.

 When an aided student takes a leave of absence, it will not affect eligibility for financial aid upon approved return to Brown as an active student.
 However, students must adhere to all published deadlines in applying for financial aid before returning to Brown.

 Once a Leave of Absence Has Been Approved